UPtrimOfficial/UPtrim/README.md

 <br/>

-For capable models — a multi-step tool-calling loop.
-The model plans, acts, observes, and iterates until the task is done.
+Tired of switching tabs to look things up for your AI?
+Agent mode lets the model plan, act, and iterate on its own — web search, file editing, code execution — until the task is done.

 <br/>